 I always want to taste local dishes, that’s what you want when you travel.
-Here are some picks from the restaurants I have been to in Gdansk.
+Here are some top picks of the restaurants in Gdansk.

-So here is for you, places for dining in Gdansk Old Town:
+So here is a small collection for you, places for dining in Gdansk Old Town:

 Pod Lososiem Restaurant

-Pod Lososiem Restaurant in the Old Town (ul Szeroka 52-54) is one of the oldest restaurants in Gdansk and has a history of hundreds of years.
-Today it’s run by the third generation of the same family.
-They told us about the history and also showed us around in the interiors.
+The Pod Lososiem Restaurant in the Old Town (ul Szeroka 52-54) is one of the oldest restaurants in Gdansk and has hundreds of years of history.
+Today this famed restaurant is run by the third generation of one and the same family.
+The hosting family came and told us about the history and also showed us the interiors:

 Presidents and Politicians

-This is the place in Gdansk where many visiting politicians, presidents and other celebrities have chosen to dine, among them George Bush, Francois Mitterrand, Angela Merkel, Princess Anne, Margaret Thatcher, the Pope and of course Lech Walesa who is from Gdansk.
+This is the place in Gdansk where visiting politicians, presidents and other celebrities dine, among former guests are George Bush, Francois Mitterrand, Angela Merkel, Princess Anne, Margaret Thatcher, the Pope – and of course Lech Walesa who is from Gdansk.

 We dined at Pod Lososiem on our second night in Gdansk.
 At the same time there was a very important occasion taking place, a memorial dinner of the Polish president (from Gdansk) that dramatically died in a plane crash exactly five years earlier, together with more than 90 people.

 Salmon and Goldwasser

 Pod Lososiem means The Salmon.
 To start with I took a plate of salmon specialties.
 For the main dish I just had to try their specialty, the Three presidents’ beef sirloin that was served to George Bush, Richard von Weizsäcker and Lech Walesa in 1997.

 We also tasted the original Goldwasser Vodka with gold flakes Pod Lososiem is famous for.
 The old recipe combines over 20 herbs and roots.
-We thought it tasted anise and maybe orange and if you like 40 % alcohol you surely enjoy the flavor of Goldwasser.
+We thought it tasted anise and maybe a bit orange, and if you like 40 % alcohol you will surely enjoy the flavor of Goldwasser.
 For me the flavor was too strong.